Skip to main content

-There is help if you struggle to pay electric and natural gas bills.
-The Office of the Ohio Consumers’ Counsel (OCC), your residential utility consumer advocate, provides this fact sheet to help you to know your disconnection and reconnection rights.
-If you need more information about financial assistance, it can be found at www.occ.ohio.gov/utilityassistance.
+Help may be available for those struggling to pay their electric and natural gas bills.
+The Office of the Ohio Consumers’ Counsel (OCC), your residential utility consumer advocate, provides this fact sheet to help consumers know their disconnection and reconnection rights.
+More information about financial assistance can be found at www.occ.ohio.gov/utilityassistance.

 Disconnection of utility services can occur any time of year.
-Consumers should take quick action when receiving an official disconnection notice from their utility.
+Consumers should act quickly when receiving an official disconnection notice from their utility.

 There are various reasons why electric and natural gas utilities can disconnect service, including: